BR-300 Industrial ROV 300m

 Baltic ROV Product Line

-The BR‑series ROVs are designed as a scalable inspection platform for different operating depths and payload requirements.
+The BR series is designed as a scalable inspection platform for different operating depths and payload requirements.
+All systems share the same general philosophy: surface power architecture, modular tooling integration, and BROS open operating system.

-| BR‑100 | 100 m | Compact inspections, confined spaces, shallow infrastructure |
+| BR-100 | 100 m depth rating, compact inspections, confined spaces, shallow infrastructure |

-| BR‑200 | 200 m | Ports, dams, coastal infrastructure and offshore support tasks |
+| BR-200 | 200 m depth rating, ports, dams, coastal infrastructure, offshore support tasks |

-| BR‑300 | 300 m | Industrial subsea inspection, pipelines, offshore structures |
+| BR-300 | 300 m depth rating, industrial subsea inspection, pipelines, offshore structures |

-| BR‑500 | 500 m | Deepwater inspection and heavier tooling operations |
+| BR-500 | 500 m depth rating, deepwater inspection, and heavier tooling operations |

 Operational Limits

-BR-300 is not designed for:
+BR-300 is not designed for the following operating conditions:

 - Depth beyond 300 m